hibahmad30/hibahmad30/README.md

 <h1>Hi, I'm Hiba! 👋</h1>
 I am a highly motivated Cybersecurity professional with a passion for technology and building a more secure and innovative future.
 Leveraging experience in FedRAMP, NIST 800-53, and NIST 800-37 (RMF), I analyze client system architectures to identify security gaps across AWS, Azure, and GCP environments.
-I'm skilled in developing System Security Plans (SSPs), with additional expertise in Ubuntu, Windows Server, Python scripting, and vulnerability management.
+I'm skilled in developing System Security Plans (SSPs), with additional expertise in Ubuntu, Windows Server, Python scripting, and vulnerability management with Tenable Nessus.
 I am currently expanding my knowledge in Identity & Access Management (IAM) with Okta, Microsoft Entra ID (Azure AD), and Windows AD.
 I am always eager to learn and grow!

 <h2>🔑 IAM Projects</h2>